sigstore/k8s-manifest-sigstore/example/verify-resource-library/README.md

 `obj` is the resource you want to verify here, and you can get it via K8s API modules. ([client-go example](https://github.com/kubernetes/client-go#how-to-use-it))

-If you want to multiple resources, just to call `VerifyResource()` as many as the resources.
+If you want to verify multiple resources, just to call `VerifyResource()` for each of them.

 `opt` is a variable of type `k8smanifest.VerifyResourceOption`, and this is a set of verification configuration.